polars.DataFrame.iter_rows#

 buffer_size

 Determines the number of rows that are buffered internally while iterating over the data; you should only modify this in very specific cases where the default value is determined not to be a good fit to your access pattern, as the speedup from using the buffer is significant (~2-4x).
-Setting this value to zero disables row buffering.
+Setting this value to zero disables row buffering (not recommended).

 Returns:

-An iterator of tuples (default) or dictionaries of python row values.
+iterator of tuples (default) or dictionaries (if named) of python row values

 Warning

-Row iteration is not optimal as the underlying data is stored in columnar form; where possible, prefer export via one of the dedicated export/output methods.
+Row iteration is not optimal as the underlying data is stored in columnar form; where possible, prefer export via one of the dedicated export/output methods that deals with columnar data.

 See also